 A Trauma-Informed Juvenile Justice Approach

-1. Explain the reasons that many youth end up in the juvenile justice system.
+1. Explain three reasons that many youth end up in the juvenile justice system.

-2. Investigate important principles in a cross-system policy framework design.
+2. Summarize important principles in a cross-system policy framework design.

-3. Examine which specialized approach must be adopted to effectively identify and respond to youth with behavioral health conditions in contact with the juvenile justice system.
+3. Distinguish which specialized approach must be adopted to effectively identify and respond to youth with behavioral health conditions in contact with the juvenile justice system.

-4. Scrutinize the link between a traumatic event and PTSD and other trauma-related disorders.
+4. Appraise the link between a traumatic event and PTSD and other trauma-related disorders.